awakenedhaki/csv-utils/README.md

 ## Installation

 To start using the CSV Utilities CLI, you will first have to clone this repository.
-Use the commond belwo to get started!
+Use the commond below to get started!

 ```{zsh}
 $ git clone https://github.com/awakenedhaki/csv-utils.git